Returns true if check is between start and end angles.

 Returns true if Coords have the same direction, regardless of magnitude

-seems to be a Polar.Coord (ie has both distance & angleRadian fields)
+Returns true if p seems to be a Polar.Coord (ie has both distance & angleRadian fields)

-Multiplies the magnitude of a coord by amt
+Multiplies the magnitude of a coord by amt.

 Direction is unchanged.